LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

   Compiled languages use a compiler to transform the entirety of the source code into an machine code executable before it can be executed.

+Tools for separate compilation

+Separate compilation is particularly important when building large projects.
+Separate compilation allows a program to be created in small, manageable, independently tested pieces.
+The most fundamental tool for breaking a program up into pieces is the ability to create named subroutines or subprograms.
+A subprogram, subroutine, or function is the pieces of code that can be placed in different files, enabling separate compilation.
+Put another way, the function is the atomic unit of code, since you cannot have part of a function in one file and another part in a different file; the entire function must be placed in a single file (although files can and do contain more than one function).
+When you call a function, you typically pass it some arguments, which are values you’d like the function to work with during its execution.
+When the function is finished, you typically get back a return value, a value that the function hands back to you as a result.
+It’s also possible to write functions that take no arguments and return no values.
+To create a program with multiple files, functions in one file must access functions and data in other files.
+When compiling a file, the compiler must know about the functions and data in the other files, in particular their names and proper usage.
+The compiler ensures that functions and data are used correctly.
+This process of “telling the compiler” the names of external functions and data and what they should look like is called declaration.
+Once you declare a function or variable, the compiler knows how to check to make sure it is used properly.